Choosing the right Moka Pot size can feel like a complex endeavor.

 The 3-Cup Moka Pot

-It’s a versatile option that works well for individuals wanting to brew their coffee or those wanting to make two servings simultaneously.
+It’s a versatile option that works well for individuals wanting to brew coffee or make two servings simultaneously.

 Made of stainless steel or aluminum, this affordable Moka Pot is easy to clean and maintain.